NeverBounce/NeverBounceAPI-PHP/README.md

 <a href="https://packagist.org/packages/neverbounce/neverbounce-php"><img src="https://img.shields.io/packagist/dm/neverbounce/neverbounce-php.svg" /></a>
 </p>

-> This branch if for a yet unreleased version of the API.
-Please use the version of the wrapper in the master branch**

 > Looking for the V3 API wrapper?
 Click [here](https://github.com/NeverBounce/NeverBounceAPI-PHP/tree/v3)

 This is the official NeverBounce API PHP wrapper.
 It provides helpful methods to quickly implement our API in your existing php applications.